 On October 16, 1916, Margaret Sanger, her sister Ethel Byrne, and Fania Mindell opened the first birth control clinic in the U.S. in Brooklyn, New York.
-They were arrested for distributing birth control, birth control advice, and birth control information, leading to the Brownsville trials.
+They were arrested for violating the Comstock Act by distributing birth control information, which led to the Brownsville trials and ultimately changes in laws regarding birth control and sex education.

 In 1916, Margaret Sanger opened the first birth control clinic in the United States, located in Brooklyn, New York.